partmor/SDC-Traffic-Sign-Classifier/writeup.md

 A potential issue that has not been covered here is the class unbalance.
 The model's robustness could further be improved by generating *perturbed* samples at a rate such that the class distribution within the training is uniform.

+Further transformations that could be applied to the data with the aim to improve robustness by simulating other real-world effects are Gaussian kernels (this would simulate movement blur), or random noise (faulty receptors).

 ### Model Architecture

 For this challenge I use a **2-stage ConvNet** with **multi-scale** feature architecture (MS) followed by a classifier that consists of **two fully connected layers**.